-Dr. Cherie O'Brien is a Grapevine, TX physician who specializes in neurology (brain & spinal cord disease).
-She takes United Healthcare Compass, United Healthcare Choice, United Healthcare HSA, and more.
+Dr. Cherie O'Brien is a neurology (brain & spinal cord disease) specialist.
+She is an in-network provider for United Healthcare Compass, United Healthcare Choice, United Healthcare HSA, and more.

 Conditions / Treatments